Former Mansfield Woodhouse PCSO jailed for 14 years for string of sex offences against children

 “His role and position of trust make his crimes all the more shocking to the public and I share their revulsion at his actions.”

-Reacting to the sentence, a spokesman for the NSPCC said: “As a PCSO, Shaw was supposed to be helping the community.
-Instead he betrayed them in a terrible way, committing a string of sexual offences against a number of children and helping to fuel the awful industry of online child abuse material by seeking out indecent images.
+Reacting to the sentence, a spokesman for the NSPCC child protection charity. said: “As a PCSO, Shaw was supposed to be helping the community.
+Instead he betrayed them in a terrible way, committing a string of sexual offences against a number of children and helping fuel the awful industry of online child abuse material by seeking out indecent images.

-“These crimes can have a devastating impact on the victims, and we hope the children targeted in this case are receiving all the support they need.
-The Government’s proposed Online Safety Bill will help disrupt online child sexual abuse and ensure children are safer from serial offenders like Shaw.”